cybersader/awesome-cybersader/📁 08 - Personal/Wellness, Fitness/Wellness, Fitness.md

 tags:
 publish: true
 date created: Sunday, May 26th 2024, 12:21 pm
-date modified: Sunday, May 26th 2024, 4:13 pm
+date modified: Sunday, May 26th 2024, 5:11 pm
 ---

 # Wellness Plan and Schedule w/Research
-## Constraints
+## Constraints, Guides
-- NO Alcohol
+## NO Alcohol
 - Risk with medications
 - Impairment
+- Lots of unnecessary calories
+### Exercise and Activity
+- 150 - 200 minutes of zone 2 cardio per week
+- As we get older focus on tissue health and not being injured
+- Lower weight high rep grows muscle and low rep high weight makes you stronger without getting big
+- Challenge muscles not weight
+- ## Difficulties
+- Being in a job where exercise isn't core makes things difficult
+- Near impossible to have consistent schedule
+- Weather
 ## Schedule
 - [Andrew Huberman Diet and Routine - What He Eats & Why](https://fastlifehacks.com/andrew-huberman-diet-and-routine/) - yes...I would rather trust someone else who is in much better shape than myself
 ### Sleep
 - 7 hours of sleep at least
 ### Morning - Hydration, Caffeine, and Exercise
 - Wake up 5-6:30 am
 #### Hydration and Salt Intake
 - Hydrate
 	- Add salt if low carb diets
 	- People on lower carb diets tend to be consuming less processed food – thus limiting their intake of salt.
 	- People on lower carb diets are sometimes more active (often due to being more interested in health and weight loss), as exertion and perspiration will deplete your body’s sodium reserves.

-#### Caffeine Consumption
-- Delay caffeine by 90 minutes to 2 hours

-#### Supplements
+#### Pre-Workout Supplements
-- Take nutritional supplements (e.g. AG1)
 - Yerba Mate?
 #### Exercise
 - Swim/Build 5:30 - 6:30 am
 #### Stimulants
 - Small dosage of slow release (~12 hour) ADHD medication

-- Take supplements and/or stimulants
+#### Post-Workout Supplements
+- AG1
+#### (Optional Breakfast)
+- Breakfast & Lunch
+    - Steak and Rice or Oatmeal
+    - Eggs
+    - Ground beef
+    - Brazil nuts
+- Have carbs post workout if high cardio
+### Work & Lunch
+#### Caffeine Consumption
+- Delay caffeine by 90 minutes to 2 hours
+#### Lunch
+- Preferably low carbs or meat
+- Have carbs post workout if high cardio
+- Breakfast & Lunch
+    - Steak and Rice or Oatmeal
+    - Eggs
+    - Ground beef
+    - Brazil nuts
+- Primary Choices:
+	- From home:
-- WORK
+		- Two hamburger patties

-- LUNCH
+		- Whey protein
+	- From out and about:

-- WORK
+		- fdsafsdaf
+### Evening - Exercise, Walking, Dinner
+#### Evening Activity
 - Swim/Build 5:15 - 6 pm
-- DINNER?

 - (Park) Walk till before 8pm
+#### Dinner
+- Too much meat close to bedtime has longer gastric clearance, so walk after dinner?
+	- or be prepared to have a little more trouble falling asleep sometimes
+- Options:
+	- Pasta
+	- Vegetables
+	- Rice

-- DINNER
+	- Popcorn
+- Glycogen in the morning is restored by these

 # Misc Links
 - [Andrew Huberman Diet and Routine - What He Eats & Why](https://fastlifehacks.com/andrew-huberman-diet-and-routine/)
 - [Andrew Huberman Supplements List (with Dosage) 2024](https://fastlifehacks.com/andrew-huberman-supplements-list/)
 - [https://www.hubermanlab.com/newsletter/6-key-tools-to-improve-your-gut-microbiome-health](https://www.hubermanlab.com/newsletter/6-key-tools-to-improve-your-gut-microbiome-health)
+# Food Hacks
+- You can use catering services from a grocery to get large things of meat
-# Related Research
+- # Related Research
 ## How Many Meals a Day and When?
 - Strategy
 	- If we can't resist eating, then we should get used to eating the most in the afternoon and eating while still keeping it healthy (not desserts every night or pigging out)